Rockpalast

 Rockpalast (Rock Palace) is a German music television show that broadcasts live on German television station Westdeutscher Rundfunk (WDR).
 Rockpalast started on 4 October 1974.
-Hundreds of rock, heavy metal and jazz bands have performed on the show.
+Hundreds of rock, heavy metal, and jazz bands have performed on the show.
 Some acts were recorded for broadcast and for retail sale.
 All-night marathon shows called “Rock Night” (Rocknacht) were produced once or twice a year from 1977 through 1986 and simulcast throughout Europe via the Eurovision network of TV broadcasters, thereby reaching around 25 million viewers on average.
-Rockpalast is involved in several German pop, rock and underground music festivals, once sponsoring the Bizarre-Festival.
+Rockpalast is involved in several German pop, rock, and underground music festivals, once sponsoring the Bizarre-Festival.

-The founder and long-time producer of Rockpalast was Peter Rüchel together with Christian Wagner.
+The founder and longtime producer of Rockpalast was Peter Rüchel together with Christian Wagner.
 Alan Bangs and Albrecht Metzger joined as hosts of the Rockpalast Nacht events.